ApseProjectEU/soundmap/README.md

 # APSE Sound Map - Ecological Soundscapes of Europe

-Interactive sound map for the APSE Erasmus+ KA210-YOU project featuring 46 ecological soundscapes from Italy, Greece, Spain, and Nepal.
+Interactive sound map for the APSE Erasmus+ KA210-YOU project featuring 46 ecological soundscapes from Italy, Greece and Spain.

 ## Features